 More information about Samoa is available on the Samoa country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with the Independent State of Samoa (then called Western Samoa) in 1971 following its independence from a New Zealand-administered trusteeship in 1962.
 U.S. consular relations in the Samoan islands date back to 1856 when the first U.S. Consul was posted in Apia.
 Currently, the U.S. Ambassador to New Zealand, resident in Wellington, is also accredited to Samoa.
 The daily management of the U.S. Embassy in Samoa is carried out by a resident Chargé d’Affaires.

-Over the years the United States and Samoa have enjoyed a close friendship based on trust and mutual interest, strengthened by people-to-people ties between the two countries, particularly among Americans of Samoan descent.
+The United States and Samoa enjoy a close friendship based on trust and mutual interest, strengthened by people-to-people ties between the two countries, particularly among Americans of Samoan descent.
 Due to cultural and historical links, Samoans share a special affinity for their “brothers and sisters” in the U.S. territory of American Samoa and frequent cultural and other exchanges, as well as close family and personal ties, have underpinned the relationship between the two Samoas and the U.S.-Samoa relationship more broadly.

 In regional and international forums the United States and Samoa work together to mitigate disaster risk, manage fishery resources, promote sustainable economic development in the Pacific region, and strengthen the tenets of democracy and human rights.
 Through its embassy, the United States also engages with the Samoan Government on bilateral and multilateral issues including regional security and international law enforcement.
-In June of 2012 the United States and Samoa signed a Mutual Law Enforcement Agreement which allows Samoan maritime officials to utilize U.S. Coast Guard and Navy vessels to provide maritime policing in Samoan waters.
+In June of 2012, the United States and Samoa signed a Mutual Law Enforcement Agreement which allows Samoan maritime officials to utilize U.S. Coast Guard and Navy vessels to provide maritime policing in Samoan waters.
 The U.S. Coast Guard regularly patrols Samoa’s waters, reflecting the cooperative nature of U.S.-Samoan relations.

 U.S. Assistance to Samoa